Food insecurity exists everywhere. It doesn’t matter who you are or where you live.

 Food insecurity is just the beginning.
 Some students lack shoes and clothing.
 Others lack access to technology.

 Wherever there is insecurity, the Foundation will look for ways to help these students pursue their dreams on a more even playing field.

 Whether it’s food insecurity, supplies insecurity, or just being in a competitive world, The Foundation is driven to provide what it takes to remove obstacles from the lives of disadvantaged children.

 It begins with having something good to eat – and not having to worry about something so basic.
 This frees them from worry so they can chase their dreams, whatever the odds.

 Our affiliate companies, the Ben Curtis Golf Academy & Fairway and Vines, raise awareness for the Ben Curtis Family Foundation to help combat childhood hunger.
 Click on a link below to learn more about doing good just by doing what you love.

 We believe it takes a village to end childhood hunger.
 That’s why our family is fighting this growing problem in our own communities in Portage and Summit counties.
 By working closely with schools in the area and the county at large, we can beat this epidemic.
 We each bring our own strengths to the fight.

 Click on a link below to learn more about ours.

 We’re growing and expanding our mission to end childhood hunger with each passing year.
-We couldn’t do it without the guidance and support of our Advisory Board, who come from a range of backgrounds.
+We couldn’t do it without the guidance and support of our Board members, who come from a range of backgrounds.

 As little as $50 a year can feed one hungry child in northeast Ohio, but there are many more children in the area experiencing hunger and its devastating effects on a daily basis.
 We use the dollars we collect to provide food for those who need it most.
 Learn more about our financials by clicking on a link to the right.